bongochong/CombinedPrivacyBlockLists/HostsUpdater/README.md

 The data within is meant to automate the process of creating and updating your computer's hosts file.
-Though its use is currently limited to GNU / Linux and other Unix-like systems, I plan to create a version which can be run on Windows as well (though the hosts file it generates is of-course perfectly compatible with Windows).
+Though its use is currently limited to GNU / Linux and other Unix-like systems, I plan to create a script which can be run on Windows as well (though the hosts file it generates is of-course perfectly compatible with Windows).

 **Checklist for use**:
 1. Ensure that all files herein are downloaded to a single directory